Matar Ka Nimona Recipe

 Ready matar ka nimona.

-Some of my friends who live in other villages in UP told me that they add green coriander seeds to their traditional matar nimona recipe.
-They ground the green seeds into a paste and added them to the curry, along with crushed peas.
-You can also add some green garlic or hara pyaz while making the paste.
+• Green Coriander Seeds: Some of my friends who live in other villages in UP told me that they add a tablespoon of green coriander seeds to their traditional matar nimona recipe.
+They grind the green seeds into a paste and add them to the curry, along with crushed peas.
+You can also add 1 sprig of green garlic or hara pyaz while making the paste.

-Many people do not add tomatoes to their matar nimona recipes, but I prefer to use tomatoes because of the tangy flavor they bring to the curry.
+• No Tomato: Many people do not add tomatoes to their matar nimona, but I prefer to use them because of the tangy flavor they add to the curry.
 You can choose to use them or skip them.

-You can add hing to the tempering too.
-It will make it tastier and make it easily digestible.
+• Hing: You can add hing to the tempering too.
+It will make it tastier and easier to digest.

-My mother used to add urad dal badi (dried lentil dumplings) to the nimona sometimes.
-She used to crush and fry the dal wadi in some oil before adding them along with the potatoes.
+• Nimona with Urad Dal Bari: My mother used to add urad dal bari (dried lentil dumplings) to the nimona sometimes.
+She used to crush and fry the dal bari in oil, then added them to the curry along with the fried potatoes.

-To make a variation, use green chana (hara chana, also known as green gram) instead of peas.
+• With Green Chana: To make a variation, use green chana (hara chana, also known as green gram) instead of peas.
+Replace peas with green chana and keep the rest of the recipe the same.

 Serving Suggestions

-We grew up eating piping hot nimona poured over a mound of white rice or poori.
+We grew up eating piping hot nimona poured over a mound of steamed white rice or poori.
 Mom would drizzle ghee generously over it before passing us our plates.
 Her Aam ka Achar, which was always kept on the dining table in a ceramic jar (barni), also complemented this combination well.
+A squeeze of fresh lime juice was non-negotiable.

 The next morning, she would serve the leftover nimona with plain tawa paratha.
-You can also serve it with cooked quinoa, couscous, or roti, among other options.
+You can also serve it with cooked quinoa, couscous, lachha paratha, or roti.

 Storage Suggestions

 This nimona curry can be stored in an airtight container in the refrigerator for 4-5 days.
 Reheat it well before serving.
-If the curry has thickened after refrigeration, then add some hot water and heat well.
+If the curry has thickened after refrigeration, add some hot water and heat until well combined.

 You can also freeze it for up to 3 months.
 Thaw, reheat, and serve.